brettinternet/tabbed-legacy/README.md

 - [ ] Give previous sessions a name with predominant tabs, like "& 4 more"
 - [ ] Get recently closed sessions and consolidate with previous?
-- [ ] multi-select sessions, tabs and windows
+- [ ] multi-select sessions, windows, and tabs
   - [ ] select box (left) - also move active indicator, context menu for tab actions
-  - [ ] merge multiple sessions
-  - [ ] merge multiple windows
+  - [ ] merge multiple sessions & windows
-  - [ ] drag and drop tabs to reorder or assign to new window
+  - [ ] drag and drop tabs to reorder tabs or assign to new window

 #### Layouts